Houma–Terrebonne Airport

-Houma–Terrebonne Airport is a public airport located three miles (5 km) southeast of the central business district of Houma, a city in Terrebonne Parish, Louisiana, United States.
+Houma–Terrebonne Airport is a public airport located in Houma, a city in Terrebonne Parish, Louisiana, United States, 3 mi southeast of the city's central business district.
 It is owned by the Houma–Terrebonne Airport Commission.

 Facilities and aircraft

 Houma–Terrebonne Airport covers an area of 1,813 acre and has two concrete paved runways.
 The north–south runway 18/36 is 6,508 by 150 ft (1,984 by 46 m) with a full instrument landing system (ILS).
 The crosswind runway 12/30 is 4,999 by 185 ft (1,524 by 56 m) with a non-precision approach.

 Fixed-base operators (FBOs) serving the airport include Apex Jet Center and Hammonds Air Service.

 For the 12-month period ending August 10, 2023, the airport had 82,144 aircraft operations, an average of 225 per day: 100% general aviation and <1% military.
 At that time there were 144 aircraft based at this airport: 62 single-engine, 19 multi-engine, 6 jet and 57 helicopter.

 Bristow Helicopters and Petroleum Helicopters International (PHI) operate helicopters from the airport in support of offshore oil and gas drilling and production activities in the Gulf of Mexico.